Academic Catalog

 SPED 780 Foundations of Action Research 3.00

 This course emphasizes research methodology and topics specific to the field of education.
-Students develop an action research project surrounding an issue of educational issues in a classroom, program or site through a single subject design (in quantitative, qualitative, or mixed methods).
+Students develop an action research project surrounding a current educational issue in a classroom, program or site through a single subject design (in quantitative, qualitative, or mixed methods).
 The focus is on creating an action research proposal and plan that addresses existing research and current needs.
-This course is cross-listed with T ED 750..
+This course is cross-listed with T ED 750.

 Typically Offered: